ArturLee/React_Rick-Morty/README.md

 ## Rick and Morty - React

-This project is a coding challange for Front-end job at .
+This project is a coding challange for Front-end job at Gracious.

 ## The goal